By David Pitonyak

 5. Don’t assume anything.

-It is easy to make the mistake of underestimating a person’s potential because of her labels or because she has failed to acquire certain skills.
+It is easy to make the mistake of underestimating a person’s potential because of their labels or because they have failed to acquire certain skills.
 This is a tragic mistake.

 I have worked in the field for 15 years and am less confident in my ability to predict how much a person understands with every passing day.
 Recent developments make clear the folly of making predictions about a person’s potential on the basis of diagnostic labels or past performance.
 Hundreds of thousands of people deemed “unfit” for society have left our institutions and now live in community.
 One hundred and twenty thousand people who were assessed “unemployable” because of the severity of their disability now work and pay taxes thanks to supported employment services.